Start of IDL resources: - name: WonderApp Users subtitle: End users color: navy style: plural - name: AWS subtitle: Cloud service provider children: - name: Tech Company Account subtitle: AWS Account children: - name: WonderApp VPC subtitle: Virtual Private Cloud children: - name: Alpha subtitle: EC

 resources: ... - name: Switch A instanceOf: Switch - name: Switch B instanceOf: Switch

 And with that, both Switch A and Switch B have all the properties of Switch, including its children.
-If desired, we can override any of the inherited properties by simply defining them on Switch A or Switch B.
+If desired, we can override any of the inherited properties (except children, see note below) by simply defining them on Switch A or Switch B.

 Both switches and their ports can be referenced in perspectives as usual.
 Abstract resources, however, cannot be referenced in perspectives.
 We’ll round out this example by adding six Terminal resources and use them all in a simple perspective, called Network: